michaelnny/miniGPT/README.md

 # Generate

 We have provided some sample tasks in the `generate_pretrained.py` and `generate_finetuned.py` to get you started.
-Note that the pre-trained model only predicts the next token, so the response is really not great if the input is some general question.
+Note that the pre-trained model only predicts the next token, so it will often unable to answer to prompt such as general question.

-We can clearly see that the fine-tuned model can answer some (but not all) questions in a reasonably manner.
-Model size plays a pretty important role here, as we observed, for general question answering tasks, we should use at least the 774M parameters version `gpt2-large`, or using the biggest one `gpt2-xl`.

 ```
 python generate_pretrained.py